mumustafa/windowservers-fileserver-terraform/README.md

 - [ ] Implement Azure Monitor alerts
 - [ ] Add more granular NSG rules

+## Git Workflow

+This repository maintains a clean, single-commit history for security and clarity.
+For detailed information about:
+- How this repository's history was created
+- Squashing commits before pull requests
+- Git best practices for infrastructure code

+See [GIT_WORKFLOW.md](GIT_WORKFLOW.md) for comprehensive guidance.

 ## Support
 For questions or issues with this infrastructure, refer to the Terraform state file or reach out to the infrastructure team.